FePhyFoFum/quartetsampling/doc/intro.rst

 ===========

 ::
-  python quartet_sampling.py -t TREE.nwk -a ALIGNMENT.phy -N 100 -T 4 -L 2
+  python3 quartet_sampling.py --tree TREE.nwk --align ALIGNMENT.phy --reps 100 --threads 4 --lnlike 2

 Required Paramters
 ------------------
-``-t/--tree``: File containing a single Newick-formatted phylogeny.
+``--tree``: File containing a single Newick-formatted phylogeny.

-``-a/--alignment`` Phylip-formatted alignment containing one sequence for each tip in the phylogeny provided.
+``--align`` Phylip-formatted alignment containing one sequence for each tip in the phylogeny provided.

-``-N/--number-of-reps`` Number of replicates per branch to perform.
+``--reps`` Number of replicates per branch to perform.

-``-T/--number-of-threads`` Number of threads for Python to use in parallel (does not pass through to RAxML, this is for Python multiprocessing of per-branch replicates in parallel)
+``--threads`` Number of threads for Python to use in parallel (does not pass through to RAxML, this is for Python multiprocessing of per-branch replicates in parallel)

 Recommended Parameters
 ----------------------

-``-L/--lnlike-thresh``: log-likelihood threshold cutoff, determines the minimum difference by which the best likelihood tree must exceed the second-best likelihood tree when comparing the three possible topologies for a given quartet replicate.
+``--lnlike``: log-likelihood threshold cutoff, determines the minimum difference by which the best likelihood tree must exceed the second-best likelihood tree when comparing the three possible topologies for a given quartet replicate.

-.. note:: If ``-L/--lnlike-thresh`` is omitted, this will invoke an alternative mode where a tree is simply inferred from the sequence data by RAxML (or PAUP*) and likelihoods are not evaluated.
+.. note:: If ``--lnlike`` is omitted, this will invoke an alternative mode where a tree is simply inferred from the sequence data by RAxML (or PAUP*) and likelihoods are not evaluated.
 This will result in Quartet Informativeness (QI) scores of 'NA' for all branches.